cor100/curly-doodle/README.md

-# curly-doodle
-NLP in psychotherapy
+Process-outcome analysis in therapeutic conversations using NLP